1950s quiz show scandals: Backlash

 The expansion of the probe led CBS president Frank Stanton to immediately announce cancellation of three more of its large-prize quiz shows between October 16 and October 19, 1959: Top Dollar, The Big Payoff, and Name That Tune, explaining that this decision was made "because of the impossibility of guarding against dishonest practice".
-On November 2 when Van Doren said to the Committee in a nationally televised session that, "I was involved, deeply involved, in a deception.
+On November 2 when Van Doren said to the Committee in a nationally televised session:"I was involved, deeply involved, in a deception.
 The fact that I, too, was very much deceived cannot keep me from being the principal victim of that deception, because I was its principal symbol."

 Aftermath

 Law and politics

 All of the regulations regarding television in the late 1950s were defined under the Communications Act of 1934, which dealt with the advertising, fair competition, and labeling of broadcast stations.
 The act and regulations written by the FCC were indefinite in regard to fixed television programs.
-Because no specific laws existed regarding the fraudulent behavior in the quiz shows, whether the producers or contestants alike did anything illegal is debatable.
+Because no specific laws existed regarding fraudulent behavior in quiz shows, it is debatable whether the producers or contestants did anything illegal.
 Instead, one inference could be that the medium was ill-used.
 After concluding the Harris Commission investigation, Congress amended the Communications Act to prohibit the fixing of televised contests of intellectual knowledge or skill.

-President Dwight D. Eisenhower signed the bill into law on September 13, 1960.
-The legislation allowed the FCC to require license renewals of less than the legally required three years if the agency believes it would be in the public interest, prohibited gifts to FCC members, and declared illegal any contest or game with intent to deceive the audience.
+U.S. president Dwight D. Eisenhower signed the bill into law on September 13, 1960.
+The legislation allowed the FCC to require license renewals of less than the legally required three years if the agency believed it would be in the public interest; prohibited gifts to FCC members, and declared illegal any contest or game with intent to deceive the audience.